 Dr. John Interlandi, one of our readers, has submitted a counterpoint to using this software to decide the best treatment options.
-In Part 2, Dr. Interlandi shares his concerns about the use of AI in medical decision making.
+Dr. Interlandi shares his concerns about the use of AI in medical decision making.

 By Dr. John Interlandi